qatshana/Udacity-ML-for-Trading/README.md

 I have worked on serval projects

-# 1) Load Stock Prices and Analyze Peformance
+# 1) Load Stock Prices and Analyze Performance
 We load serval stock prices from csv files into pandas dataframe format and analyze/plot results

 # 2) Show Portfolio Stats